FedeBP/pumoide/README.md

 # Pumoide

-Pumoide is an open-source, performant, and minimalistic API client application similar to Postman or Insomnia.
+Pumoide is an open-source, performant, and minimalistic API client application.
 It's built with Tauri, using Go for the backend and Svelte for the frontend.

 ## Features